rganti/Optimal_Protocols_bnAbs/README.md

 The project aims to use a 1 dimensional fitness landscape in a breadth space to determine which injection protocols maximize bnAb production and features of the optimal protocols.

+Required packages specified in requirements.txt: in particular, need to install numpy, ete, and seaborn.

+To install packages, run from head directory (Optimal_Protocols_bnAbs/):

+python setup.py develop

+Please look at Simulations class in procedures.py to see how simulations are setup.
+Also refer to gillespie_models.py to see setup of gillespie simulations.

 Project Organization
 ------------